GM 4.2L Six Cylinder Engine Sensor Locations

 Typical engine data sensor and control component locations on the GM 4.2 L engine.

-Click on numbers belo image for sensor information.
+Click sensor description below image for sensor details.

 2. Electronic throttle control

 4. Throttle Body under air inlet

 8. Secondary Air Injection (AIR) Diverter valve